 - Russian Flagship Program

 Study abroad is an important part of undergraduate education in an increasingly interconnected world.
-Religious Studies students often pursue language study and other coursework through the following exchange programs: United Kingdom (Kent), Denmark (Copenhagen), Germany (Freiburg), Israel (Jerusalem), and South Africa (Cape Town).
-But these are by no means the only programs that may benefit you.
+Religious Studies students often pursue language study and other coursework through the following exchange programs:

 Advanced students interested in the religions of India might also check out the study abroad program offered by the International School for Jain Studies.
 It offers summer programs and often helps fund students.
 While this program does not count toward an IU degree, it could enhance your intellectual development.